Models of Communication

 - Continue reinforcement of advertising and more promotion to get at least 5% customers who repurchase.

 According to Everett M. Rogers, this model of communication evolved from work on the diffusion of innovations.
-The model depicts various sequential steps and stages that a consumer moves through in adopting a new product
+The model depicts various sequential steps and stages that a consumer moves through in adopting a new product or service.

 Marketers face the challenge of creating awareness and interest and the best way to persuade consumers to evaluate a brand is by inducing product trial or sometimes product-in-use demonstration.
 This can lead to product adoption as a result of consumer satisfaction or rejection if the consumer is not satisfied.